* This is the Professional Version. *

 Test urine for glucosuria (particularly in the presence of normal serum glucose), phosphaturia, and aminoaciduria.

-Treat by giving combinations as needed of K or Na with either HCO 3 or citrate, or sometimes with just a supplemental K salt.
+Treat by giving combinations as needed of potassium or sodium with either bicarbonate or citrate, or sometimes with just a supplemental potassium salt.

 Drug NameSelect Brand Names